-Note: Australian Standard AS 3498 and New Zealand Building Code Clause G12 requires that a water heater provides the means to inhibit the growth of Legionella bacteria in potable water.
-When this water heater is used as an in-series booster for a solar water heater it can satisfy these AS 3498 and Clause G12 requirements provided it is energised, the booster preset outlet temperature setting is 70°C or higher, and that a remote temperature controller is not used.
+Note: AS 3498 requires that a water heater provides the means to inhibit the growth of Legionella bacteria in potable water.
+When this water heater is used as an in-series booster for a solar water heater it can satisfy this AS 3498 requirement provided it is energised, the booster preset outlet temperature setting is 70°C or higher, and that a remote temperature controller is not used.